 Planning and Data Collection

 RSCA begins with identifying processes and procedures that are captured through the creation of Process Narratives.
 An audit of these narratives is then performed by an internal audit person or group within your organization.
 This preliminary audit takes place before any external audit is performed at your company.
 This provides everyone within the company the opportunity to make adjustments to your processes, resolve issues and clean house as needed before the “real” audit begins.
 But again, remember this isn’t about removing all risk.
 It’s about tightening security, and being aware of any real world issues that may exist, but is an accepted risk of doing business for your company.

 Issues that have been discovered can range from a high level gap analysis issues, to detailed findings that fail to meet best practice standards and security requirements.
 These are defined as Remediation Findings, Items, Issues or Assessments.
 I prefer to call them Findings as they’re not assessments to me until they’re reviewed in the Risk and Security Analysis.

 Risk and Security Analysis

 Findings are presented to the teams responsible for the process.
 Each finding is reviewed and analyzed to determine the level of risk to the business, and its IT systems.
-This process may determine there’s a good underlying reason for the finding and instead of being an issue to be resolved, it’s an exception that needs to be documented so management can determine if they’re willing to take the risk of the anomaly.
+This process may determine that there’s a good underlying reason for the finding and instead of being an issue to be resolved, it’s an exception that needs to be documented so management can determine if they’re willing to take the risk of the anomaly.

 Findings that need to be resolved and corrected are broken down into action plans that can be scheduled, tracked and reported on.
 Each action plan is identified as critical or non-critical, major or minor effort, short-range fix, or long-range resolution.
 The action plans are also identified as high, medium or low risk to the security of corporate financials.
-These actions plans within an umbrella Finding, can include resolutions from a technical security or business security perspective.
+These action plans within an umbrella Finding, can include resolutions from a technical security or business security perspective.

 Tracking and Reporting